 Summary Dissolution vs. Divorce

 A regular dissolution is the same thing as a divorce, that takes time, money, and typically involves hiring a trusted attorney.
 A summary dissolution is a less complicated version of the divorce process.
 Couples who qualify deal with less paperwork, on top of not having to appear in court for a trial.
-Both must file a Joint Petition for Summary Dissolution, and must be prepared with a property settlement agreement.
+Both must file a Joint Petition for Summary Dissolution, and must be prepared with a property settlement agreement, which may include considerations for intellectual property.

 Additionally, couples will need to prepare a Judgment of Dissolution and Notice of Entry of Judgment.
 A summary dissolution will officially end the marriage 6 months after the required paperwork has been filed.
 Within those 6 months, couples may choose to not get a divorce at all and revoke their dissolution or may find that they want to file for a regular divorce if problems have exacerbated since the original filing.